jjkr/hasher/README.md

 ### GET /stats

 Get statistics about hash requests.
-Returns a JSON object with the total number of successful requests to create a hash and the average amount of time it took to process each request in microseconds.
+Returns a JSON object with the total number of valid POST hash requests and the average amount of time it took to process each request in microseconds.
+The processing time does not include the actual password hashing, just the time to handle the POST request.

 Example: